Economic Conditions for Innovation: Private vs. Public Sector: Introduction

 \section{Introduction}

 The goal of this paper is to analyse and verify the induced innovation hypothesis of J.R.
 Hicks first published in his Theory of Wages in 1932, which attributes a spur to invention to a price increase of a production factor \citep{Hicks1963}.
 This hypothesis was mainly tested on wages and their impact on labour saving technologies and, more recently, the impact of high energy prices on environmental technology innovations and energy savings.

 In our preliminary study \citet{Bolotov2017}, we have attempted to falsify, in the sense of Popper, the Hicks hypothesis by means of orthodox modelling.
 Using regression model for intellectual property protection as the proxy variable for innovation, we have found that an increase in relative price of one factor mandates a relatively low price level of the other factor(s) to offset the companies' cost, for the innovations to take place.
 While the low cost of other factor(s) of production does not diminish the motivation to substitute the high-priced factor of production, it also gives companies the necessary capital for the innovation process.
 We follow our preliminary work and investigate this alternative hypothesis from two perspectives.

-First, in sections \ref{sec:orig}--\ref{sec:alt}, we review Hicks hypothesis and demonstrate the need for our alternative hypothesis in historical examples with focus on the industrial revolution in the United Kingdom.
-Second, in sections \ref{sec:inn}--\ref{sec:res}, we analyze investments to research and development (R\&D) in 29 OECD countries from 2003 to 2017 in order to assess the suitability of our alternative hypothesis for the present time.
-We discuss the findings in Section \ref{sec:con}.
+First, we review Hicks hypothesis and demonstrate the need for our alternative hypothesis in historical examples with focus on the industrial revolution in the United Kingdom.
+The clearest example of the phenomena at hand is that the industrialization needed two conditions to get started, that is, high wages and low prices of coal, as proven by economic historians such as \cite{Botham1987}, \cite{Allen2011} and \cite{Kelly2014}.
+As a relatively low price of the second factor of production had to be present, the Hicks original hypothesis is of no use for the second largest economic transformation after the introduction of agriculture.